TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 18/1 Samuel 18.14.md

 ---

-And David behaved himself wisely in all his ways; and Jehovah was with him.
+David behaved himself wisely in all his ways; and Yahweh was with him.